Get Your Free 2026 Vacation Guide

 Backstory

-After completing studies at College of Charleston, Bacon developed his kitchen skills at the Culinary Institute of America.
+After completing his studies at the College of Charleston, Bacon honed his culinary skills at the Culinary Institute of America.
 Upon graduation in 1999, he became a resident of New York City and signed on with the iconic River Cafe.

 Then it was on to Le Bernardin, where he continued to hone his craft under the direction of Chef Eric Ripert.
-By 2004, Bacon was operating as an integral staff member of Per Se, an establishment recognized for excellence by both The New York Times and Michelin.
+By 2004, Bacon was serving as an integral member of the staff at Per Se, an establishment recognized for excellence by both The New York Times and Michelin.

 After a decade of perfecting his food craft in the Northeast, Bacon followed the path of so many Charleston natives and returned to his birthplace, where he helmed the kitchen of Carolina's.
 In 2010, he joined the Indigo Road Hospitality Group and embarked on an exciting new career trajectory at Oak Steakhouse.
 In 2011, he added The Macintosh to his repertoire.
 (The restaurant closed in 2021.)